-If you’re thinking about adopting a hairless cat or you’d just like to know more about these interesting animals, read on for more information.
+If you’re thinking about adopting a hairless cat or you’d just like to know more about these fascinating animals, read on for more information.

 All domestic (United States) Sphynx cats today are descended from one of two lineages, including:

-Several failed attempts were made in Toronto before Shirley Smith found three hairless kittens in her neighborhood and sent two of them to a doctor in the Netherlands to breed them with a white Devon Rex.
+Before Shirley Smith found three hairless kittens in her neighborhood, several failed attempts were made in Toronto and sent two of them to a doctor in the Netherlands to breed them with a white Devon Rex.
 The resulting litter produced five kittens.

 Hairless cats are born without fur or coats.
 DNA analysis has shown that a genetic mutation is responsible for the Sphynx’s hairlessness.
 It’s the same allele that produces short, curly hair in the Devon Rex breed.
 The gene encodes keratin 71, which is responsible for keratinizing the hair follicle.
-There is a complete loss of function in the follicle that allows hair to form, but it is easily dislodged.
+There is a complete loss of function in the follicle that allows hair to form.
+Because of this, the hair is easily dislodged.